English at James Bateman Middle School

 Please feel free to download our brief thematic curriculum overview; this will enable you to see what your child is covering in literacy and when.
 In order to really challenge your child, use the plan to help select a text with a similar theme to read at home together.
 Alternatively, merely talking to them about their next project can be very rewarding for the child, opening their mind up to possible questions that they want to bring to the classroom.

 How can I support my child with their reading?

-We have plenty of engaging and stimulating books in the library which your child can access at any time and bring home to share with you.
-The children know to select a book which matches their ZPD: this is a colour.
-Their colour will enable them to select a book which really matches their ability.
-Please have a look in your child’s planner to look at their in depth reading targets.
+With plenty of engaging and stimulating books in the library, your child can access these at any time and bring them home to share with you.
+The students know how to select a book which matches their ZPD level; this is a colour that relates to their assessed reading age.
+Their colour will enable them to select a book which matches their ability.
+Please have a look in your child’s planner to look at their reading target for the year.
 Each child’s writing targets are in their English book, which can be taken home at any time if you wish to have a look.
-Please take a look at our detailed how to help information HERE!

 Please take a look at our detailed ‘How to help’ information HERE!

 What is this year’s reading reward?

 Each year, we like to add an element of the unexpected to the reading rewards.
 Last year, the event ‘Battle of the Bands’ was held on site where we invited numerous bands and stalls to reward our students with for the afternoon.
 Watch this space for summer 2020…

 ‘Batefest’ 2018 video!